-Loudoun County presents an incredibly competitive package in terms of cost of living for a startup or new business.
-Our property taxes are not low like they can be in some states like West Virginia, Tennessee and South Carolina, but they aren't high either like they are in New York, Illinois and Texas.
+Tennessee/West Virginia present an incredibly competitive package in terms of cost of living for a startup or new business.
+Our property taxes are not low like they can be in some states like West Virginia and South Carolina, but they aren't high either like they are in New York, Illinois and Texas.
 Our sales taxes are among the lowest in the nation.
 Our housing prices, while higher than places like North Carolina, Texas, Arizona and Tennessee, are lower than places like California and New York.
-Utilities and gas in Virginia are also reasonable and very affordable.
-Overall, Virginia scores well in terms of cost of living in every area except housing, personal property taxes (the dreaded "car tax") and food.
+Utilities and gas in Tennessee/West Virginia are also reasonable and very affordable.
+Overall, Virginia/Tennessee/West Virginia scores well in terms of cost of living in every area except housing, personal property taxes (the dreaded "car tax") and food.

 4. State and Municipal Environment

-BLUF: avoid places like Fairfax County, Arlington County.
+BLUF: avoid places like Loudoun County, Fairfax County, Arlington County.
 Avoid anything in the following states: California, New York, New Jersey, Illinois, Maryland, Washington D.C.
-You want to look for places like Loudoun County, Dallas, Phoenix, Mesa, Tempe, San Antonio, Knoxville, and Jacksonville.
+You want to look for places like Collier County, Dallas, Phoenix, Mesa, Tempe, San Antonio, Knoxville, and Jacksonville.

 The regulatory environment in places like Fairfax County is oppressive.
-From the Fire Marshal to building permits, Fairfax County is one of the most adversarial municipal regulatory environments I've encountered in my career...and I spent the first 10 years of my career in California!
+The bureaucracy in Loudoun County Virginia is untenable and serves only to hinder businesses.
+From the Fire Marshal to building permits, Loudoun County and Fairfax County are two of the most adversarial municipal regulatory environments I've encountered in my career...and I spent the first 10 years of my career in California!

-Loudoun County is an excellent place to start a new business.
-With a pro-business disposition, Loudoun County's Economic Development Authority is forward-thinking and genuine.
+Florida, Texas, Tennessee, and West Virginia are excellent places to start a new business.
+With a pro-business disposition, these states are forward-thinking and genuine.
 They take a real interest in helping your new business succeed.
 They assign representatives to your company who actually check-in on you with regular, scheduled calls and visits.
-I only wish we had moved to Loudoun County sooner!
+I only wish we had started our business in one of these states!

 It is important to match the transportation strengths of your local area with the type of company you want to build.
 A quick Google search will reveal some basic statistics on the amount of time people spend in traffic in any given city or Metropolitan Statistical Area (MSA).
 Time in traffic is not the only important consideration.
 Pick a place that has transportation that matches the type of company you are.
 For example, if you are an outdoors-focused company like Qore Performance, you'll want to pick a place that makes it easy to drive, hike, run or ride a bike to the office.
 This is most important for your team members and least important for your Co-Founders/CEO.
 If you are starting a business that is a better fit for urban/city dweller types, then you'll want to pick a place with good public transportation.
 An ideal business location also has few if any toll roads and multiple routes to the same destinations to serve as congestion alternatives.